 Lastly, you might want to check out Adulting from Harlan Landes and Miranda Marquit.
 This show isn't specifically about money, but the hosts are both personal-finance writers (and Landes is financially independent).
 As a result, there's lots of discussion about how to handle money responsibly.

-On related note, here's a list of podcasts on which I've been a guest since launching Money Boss:
+On related note, you can find a list of podcasts on which I've been a guest on the press page.

 The responses at Reddit were heavy on podcasts and light on audiobooks.
 Honestly, most personal finance books don't translate well to audio (which is probably why there weren't many recommendations on Reddit).
 There's just too many numbers and charts and graphs and footnotes.
 Sometimes the format works, but not often.